aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-migratory behavior (full migration as the reference category versus partial migration or sedentary), and their interaction. *Breeding sympatry* models included the number of sympatric species with greater than 30% breeding range overlap as the only predictor of the number of sexually-dichromatic plumage patches. *Breeding spacing* models included $log_{e}$ transformed breeding range size (km<sup>2</sup>) and breeding landmass (mainland as the reference category versus island).
+migratory behavior (full migration as the reference category versus partial migration or sedentary), and their interaction. *Breeding sympatry* models included the number of sympatric species with greater than 30% breeding range overlap as the only predictor of the probability of having a sexually-dichromatic plumage patch. *Breeding spacing* models included $log_{e}$ transformed breeding range size (km<sup>2</sup>) and breeding landmass (mainland as the reference category versus island).
 We also ran null models (intercept only) for all responses.
 All models’ intercepts and response standard deviations were assigned